Oprishri/Data-mining-algorithms/README.md

 - Data Mining also incorporates data cleaning, pattern prediction, statistical analysis, data conversion, machine learning, and data visualization.

 # Data mining - Association Rule Mining
+An association rule has 2 parts:

+- an antecedent (if) and
+- a consequent (then)
+An antecedent is something that’s found in data, and a consequent is an item that is found in combination with the antecedent.
+Have a look at this rule for instance:

+“If a customer buys bread, he’s 70% likely of buying milk.”

+Apriori algorithms:
-## Prerequisite – Frequent Item set in Data set.
+Prerequisite – Frequent Item set in Data set.
-Apriori Property –
-All non-empty subset of frequent itemset must be frequent.
-The key concept of Apriori algorithm is its anti-monotonicity of support measure.
+- All subsets of a frequent itemset must be frequent(Apriori propertry).
+- If an itemset is infrequent, all its supersets will be infrequent.

 # Data Mining - Cluster Analysis